kwanjeeraw/metabox2/README.md

 docker run --name mbdocker -p 8081:3838 metaboxweb
 ```
 ### Use an online version
-We provide the following servers for the online version
+* Use an online version from our servers:

 * [server1](http://metabox.metsysbio.com:3838/metaboxweb/)
 * [server2](http://metabox.metsysbio.com:3838/metaboxweb2/)